 Likewise, these were collegiate, and in some cases Olympic, athletes that wanted to accomplish great things on the track and set a higher standard for performance.

 It's this common character trait that defines Nike's success — the desire to achieve something greater.
 The need to constantly improve and conquer is the deepest root of Nike's heritage.
 That’s Nike’s brand essence, and it’s been their positioning since their inception.

-It's the reason the infamous tagline "Just Do It." holds so much weight, and why the brand promise, "To bring inspiration and innovation to every athlete in the world.” is still as true today as it ever has been for the brand.
+It's the reason the famous tagline "Just Do It." holds so much weight, and why the brand promise, "To bring inspiration and innovation to every athlete in the world.” is still as true today as it ever has been for the brand.